yogesh-aggarwal/sql-tools-lib/README.md

 - **`command`**: The command to be executed.
 It can be a string for a single command & an array for multiple commands.

-- **`datapath`**: When we want to operate a specific database apart from the connected ones, then we provide it the name of the database(s).
+- **`databPath`**: When we want to operate a specific database apart from the connected ones, then we provide it the name of the database(s).
 Accepts string for single database & an array for multiple databases.
 By default, it sets to the connected databases.

 - **`matrix`**: Whether to convert the result to a numpy array.
 Accepts a boolean value.
 Default is `True`